MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 ```
 # === API KEYS ===
-# Your secret Google Gemini API Key from Google AI Studio
+# Your secret Google Gemini API Key from Google AI Studio.
+Used by frontend and backend.
 API_KEY="AIzaSy...your...secret...key...here"

-# (Optional) Your ElevenLabs API key for additional TTS voices
+# (Optional) Your ElevenLabs API key for additional TTS voices.
+Used by the backend.
 ELEVENLABS_API_KEY="your...elevenlabs...key...here"

 # === SERVER CONFIG ===